CBD a Beginners Guide – Cheeky Introduction

 There is such a huge buzz at the moment with CBD, as anecdotal accounts of the benefits are through the roof and the use of medical marijuana being passed to be used by hospitals for certain treatments is a step in the right direction.

-However, some are skeptical because so little testing has been done so far.
+However, some are sceptical because so little testing has been done so far.
 It’s also worth noting that everybody reacts differently to supplements and dietary changes.
 Always consult your doctor before you do so.

 The three main types of CBD to look for are Full spectrum, Broad spectrum and Isolate.